Icinga/icinga2/doc/6-object-types.md

   Name                      | Description
   --------------------------|----------------
   host_name                 | **Required.** The name of the host this notification belongs to. service_name              | **Optional.** The short name of the service this notification belongs to.
-If omitted this notification object is treated as host notification. vars                      | **Optional.** A dictionary containing custom attributes that are specific to this notification object. users                     | **Optional.** A list of user names who should be notified. user_groups               | **Optional.** A list of user group names who should be notified.
+If omitted, this notification object is treated as host notification. vars                      | **Optional.** A dictionary containing custom attributes that are specific to this notification object. users                     | **Optional.** A list of user names who should be notified. user_groups               | **Optional.** A list of user group names who should be notified.